dannybaths/Installing_DNNDK_TF_3v0_with_Python_Virtual_Envs/README/Install_dnndk_tf.md

-# How to install TensorFlow-based Xilinx DNNDK3.0 with Python Virtual Environments
+# How to install TensorFlow-based Xilinx DNNDK with Python Virtual Environments

-Despite what written in [UG1327 (v1.5)](https://www.xilinx.com/support/documentation/user_guides/ug1327-dnndk-user-guide.pdf) and [UG1327 (v1.6)](https://www.xilinx.com/support/documentation/sw_manuals/ai_inference/v1_6/ug1327-dnndk-user-guide.pdf), you do not need [anaconda3](https://www.anaconda.com/) to install the Xilixn DNNDK 3.x TensorFlow toolchain (shortly "DNNDK TF" in the following), you can just rely on **Python Virtual Environments**, thus having a much simpler and more clean installation procedure.
+Despite what written in [UG1327 (v1.5)](https://www.xilinx.com/support/documentation/user_guides/ug1327-dnndk-user-guide.pdf) and [UG1327 (v1.6)](https://www.xilinx.com/support/documentation/sw_manuals/ai_inference/v1_6/ug1327-dnndk-user-guide.pdf), you do not need [anaconda3](https://www.anaconda.com/) to install the Xilixn TF DNNDK 3.x toolchain (shortly "TF DNNDK" in the following), you can just rely on **Python Virtual Environments**, thus having a much simpler and more clean installation procedure.

 ## 0. Prerequisites

 1. This tutorial assumes you are using a PC mounting **Ubuntu 16.04 Linux OS** with Python [virtual environments](https://docs.python-guide.org/dev/virtualenvs) (by default Ubuntu 16.04 comes with Python 2.7 and 3.5, shortly named ``python`` -or ``python2``- and ``python3``, have in mind that Python 2.7 will be deprecated at the end of year 2019).
 An excellent explanation about setting up a python virtual environment can be found in the  ["Ubuntu 16.04: How to install OpenCV" install tutorial by PyImageSearch](https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/), which deals about installing OpenCV 3.4 from scratch on a Python3.5 Virtual Environment.
-Exactly the same procedure can be adopted to install ``python3.6``, which is mandatory for the correct behavior of Xilinx DNNDK TF 3.0, unless you want to use the "old" ``python2``.
+Exactly the same procedure can be adopted to install ``python3.6``, which is mandatory for the correct behavior of Xilinx DNNDK TF 3.x, unless you want to use the "old" ``python2``.

-2. The Xilinx DNNDK TF 3.x tool can also work with CPU only, without any CUDA-compatible GPU, of course at detriment of simulation speed.
+2. The Xilinx TF DNNDK 3.x tool can also work with CPU only, without any CUDA-compatible GPU, of course at detriment of simulation speed.
 Nevertheless, if your PC has a CUDA-compatible GPU card then you need the following libraries: CUDA 8.0 or 9.0, and cuDNN 7.0.5.
 Alternatively, you can use a **p2.xlarge EC2** instance of Deep Learning Base AMI Ubuntu (version 15 or beyond) from **AWS**.
 Many of the Ubuntu packages required by ML tools are already required by Xilinx [SDx tools](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_1/ug1238-sdx-rnil.pdf) as well, so you would have to install them anyway.

-3. [Xilinx DNNDK TF 3.0](https://www.xilinx.com/member/forms/download/dnndk-eula-xef.html?filename=xlnx_dnndk_v3.0_190430.tar.gz) release and related [UG1327](https://www.xilinx.com/support/documentation/user_guides/ug1327-dnndk-user-guide.pdf) available from [Xilinx Edge AI Resources](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge) webpage.
+3. [Xilinx TF DNNDK 3.0](https://www.xilinx.com/member/forms/download/dnndk-eula-xef.html?filename=xlnx_dnndk_v3.0_190430.tar.gz) release and related [UG1327](https://www.xilinx.com/support/documentation/user_guides/ug1327-dnndk-user-guide.pdf) available from [Xilinx Edge AI Resources](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge) webpage.
 Once downloaded it and stored into your ```$HOME``` directory execute the following commands:
 ```
 cd $HOME
 mkdir ML